Quern-stone: Other materials

 As well as grain, ethnographic evidence and Mesopotamian texts show that a wide range of foodstuffs and inorganic materials were processed using stone querns or mortars, including nuts, seeds, fruit, vegetables, herbs, spices, meat, bark, pigments, temper and clay.
 Moreover, one study analysing quern-stones noted that a number of querns had traces of arsenic and bismuth, unlike their source rocks, and had levels of antimony which were ten times higher than those of the rocks.
 The authors concluded that this was probably due to the use of these querns in the preparation of medicines, cosmetics, dyes or even in the manufacture of alloys.

 Querns were widely used in grinding metals ores after mining extraction.
 The aim was to liberate fine ore particles which could then be separated by washing for example, prior to smelting.
 They were thus widely used in gold mining in antiquity.

 In Shetland, tobacco was not smoked when first introduced, but instead was ground up into snuff, and inhaled up the nose.
 Snuff-querns consisted of an upper and lower stone, fixed together by a central iron pivot.
 The quern was held on the user's lap, the eye of the quern was filled with dried tobacco leaves, and then the upper-stone was turned using the handle.
 The friction caused by the turning ground the leaves into a fine powder that built up around the edge of the lower-stone.
 Many snuff-querns had a small hole or cut made near the edge of the upper-stone, into which a pointed end of a lamb's horn was placed in order to turn the stone; an alternative to using a handle.

 Incidental uses

-There are, however, more surprising recorded uses of quern-stones.
+Quern stones' ubiquity led to ancillary uses.
 For example, DeBoer, in his review of the traditional gambling games of North American tribes, reports that one of the games involved bouncing a group of split canes off a quern.